© Unofficial Royalty 2024

 July 8, 1640 – Birth of Henry Stuart, Prince of England, Duke of Gloucester, son of King Charles I of England, at Oatlands Palace, a Tudor and Stuart royal palace near Weybridge in Surrey, England

-When Henry’s father King Charles I was deposed and beheaded during the English Civil War, Henry and his elder sister Elizabeth were unable to flee to France with their mother because they were not with her at that time.
-They remained in England and were placed under the care of the Parliamentarians and were moved from one residence to another.
+When Henry’s father King Charles I was deposed and beheaded during the English Civil War, Henry and his elder sister Elizabeth could not flee to France with their mother because they were not with her then.
+They remained in England under the care of the Parliamentarians and were moved from one residence to another.
 King Charles I was allowed to see 13-year-old Elizabeth and 8-year-old Henry before his beheading.
 Elizabeth died from pneumonia but Henry was eventually reunited with his mother Henrietta Maria in her native France.
 The monarchy was restored in 1660, and on May 23, 1660, King Charles II landed at Dover, England on his 30th birthday, accompanied by his brother Henry.
 There was a smallpox epidemic in London and twenty-year-old Henry became ill with the disease and died on September 13, 1660.

 Unofficial Royalty: Henry Stuart, Prince of England, Duke of Gloucester